cpwere/assign-multichoice/README.md

 ===========================================================================================

 Note: This program was created using Eclipse IDE , this project was purely done as an assigment task.
+To run this program you can import the project as as Eclipse project into your workspace.

 1. The project name is "routefinder" - this is the root context folder containing all the source and related files (txt, .properties, etc)